 Failure to provide this information could lead to you having to show additional identification when you vote that shows your picture or your name and address.
 Make sure to provide this information on the registration form so the state can verify your identity and you don't run into issues when you cast your ballot.

-The State of Ohio does not allow online voter registration.
-HOWEVER, through a partnership with TurboVote, you can get all the materials you need online.
-Visit case.turbovote.org to fill out your information online, TurboVote will then mail you a copy of your voter registration form.
-You will be asked to fill in some additional pieces of information and mail back the signed form (postage is already paid for).
+You can only register to vote online if your state enables that type of registration (Ohio has online registration if you have an Ohio drivers license or Ohio identification card).
+However, through a partnership with TurboVote, you can get all the materials you need online (for any state).
+Visit case.turbovote.org to fill out your information online, TurboVote will then email or mail you a copy of your voter registration form.
+You will be asked to fill in some additional pieces of information and mail the signed form.
 Through TurboVote you can also request an absentee ballot and sign up for Election Day reminder emails and/or text messages.

 Casting a Ballot